 Ecooe Double Wall French Press Coffee Maker: This stainless steel coffee press will brew 3 large cups of coffee using only enough fuel to boil water.
 It is insulated so it keeps your coffee hot plus it comes with two extra stainless mesh filters.
 Using a coffee press for brewing coffee during a power outage is definitely the way to go as long as you have access to a gas/propane burner or rocket stove.

 Farberware Classic Stainless Steel Yosemite 8-Cup Coffee Percolator: Here is a link to my percolator.
-It is about $20 and without question, it also makes great coffee
+It also makes great coffee

 Hario Ceramic Coffee Mill: This is the manual coffee grinder I own.
 It is a cinch to use and clean, plus it is very sturdy.
 Note that whole beans store well when sealed in a Mason Jar (see How to Use a FoodSaver for Vacuum Canning).